Leptogenesis from spontaneous symmetry breaking during inflation: Leptogenesis from forced relaxation

 where $v_{\rm EW}=246.22\,\text{GeV}$ is the Higgs VEV at the electroweak minimum, and $M_R$ corresponds to the lightest right-handed neutrino mass in the family.
 The Yukawa coupling $y_\nu$ is chosen with perturbativity $y_\nu^2/(4\pi) < 1$.
 We shall require $M_R > m_h$ and $M_R > T_{\rm max}$ to prevent production of right-handed neutrinos from the decay of Higgs condensate or the thermal plasma.
 These requirements suppress leptogenesis from the thermalization channel \cite{Fukugita:1986hr}.
 Examples for lepton-number-violating processes involved with the exchange of the heavy right-handed neutrino can be found in \cite{Kusenko:2014lra,Yang:2015ida}.

-The evolution of the lepton number density $n_L = n_\nu - n_{\bar{\nu}}$ towards equilibrium in the detailed balance is illustrated by a system of Boltzmann equations affected by the external chemical potential \eqref{eq:chemical potential}.
-To the leading order in $\mu_{\rm eff}/T$ as $\langle \partial_{0}h^2\rangle$ approaches zero, the Boltzmann equation can be approximated by
+The evolution of the lepton number density $n_L = n_\nu - n_{\bar{\nu}}$ towards equilibrium in the detailed balance regime is illustrated by a system of Boltzmann equations including the external chemical potential \eqref{eq:chemical potential}.
+To leading order in $\mu_{\rm eff}/T$ as $\langle \partial_{0}h^2\rangle$ approaches zero, the Boltzmann equation can be approximated by

 where $n_0^{\rm eq} \equiv T^3/\pi^2$ is the equilibrium number density of left-handed neutrinos in the limit of $\mu_{\rm eff} =0$.
 The thermally averaged cross section $\left\langle\sigma v\right\rangle$ includes at least the processes from $\bar{\nu}_L h \leftrightarrow \nu_L h$ and $\nu_L \nu_L \leftrightarrow h\,h$ with the assumption that the reaction rate is the same for the reversed processes.
 These reaction rates are computed in the limit of $\mu_{\rm eff} =0$, where the deviation from the actual values with a finite $\mu_{\rm eff}$ is higher-order in $\mu_{\rm eff}/T$.